Apu-mirza/LearnEnglish/README.md

 # DuLingua - Language Learning Android App

-LinguaSpeak is an Android-based language learning application designed to improve vocabulary, pronunciation, speaking, and multilingual communication using speech and translation technologies.
+Dulingua is an Android-based language learning application designed to improve vocabulary, pronunciation, speaking, and multilingual communication using speech and translation technologies.

 The app integrates speech recognition, text-to-speech, pronunciation testing, and multilingual translation to create an interactive language learning experience.